madegun/proyecto_04_blockbuster/README.md

 #### POST /user

-This endpoint return a list both regular and admin users currently in the database.
+This endpoint returns a list both regular and admin users currently in the database.

 #### POST /user/[id]

-This endpoints retrieve information about a specific user based on their id.
+This endpoints retrieves information about a specific user based on their id.

 #### DELETE /user/[id]

-This endpoint delete from db a specific user based on its id.
+This endpoint deletes from db a specific user based on its id.

 </details>